sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 one, then the event listener will terminate supervisord and the container will be shut down and restarted.

-We also introduced a knob which can enable or disable this auto-restart feature dynamically according to the requirement of users.
+We also introduced a configuration option which can enable or disable this auto-restart feature dynamically according to the requirement of users.
 In detail, we created a table named `CONTAINER_FEATURE` in Config_DB and this table includes the status of auto-restart feature for each docker container.
 Users can easily use CLI to